 CBS All Access overview

-CBS All Access also lets you live-stream NFL games.
+CBS All Access also lets you live-stream NFL games — a perk no other on-demand streaming services can match.
 Streamed games are subject to the same blackout rules as those on broadcast TV.
 You can also use the app to watch men’s NCAA basketball tournament action in March.

 CBS All Access has two different plans — both let you watch the same TV shows, sports programming and movies.
 The most affordable subscription has a price tag of $6/mo.
 It comes with commercials, and you won’t be able to download content to watch later.
 The commercial-free plan comes in at $10/mo. and lets you view downloaded content when you’re not online.

 You can take advantage of the free seven-day trial period to help you make an informed decision.
 There’s a 15% discount for those who pay for 12 months of service at once.
 Students can save 25% on the $6/mo. plan.